 No.

 Educator Preparation provides the foothold for beginning educators to maximize their impact on student learning from the very moment they enter the classroom as novice teachers.

-Over the past several years, Massachusetts has significantly shifted the expectations for educator preparation program design, review and accountability, resulting in a review process based on data, and driven by evidence, more meaningful field-based experiences, and improved assessments for educator candidates.

 The four strategies the Department has used and will continue to use include:

-Require the use of performance assessments for prospective teachers and administrators
+Continue to require the use of performance assessments for prospective teachers and administrators

-Implement an educator preparation program review process focused on evidence of outcomes
+Implement an educator preparation program review process that builds a foundation of anti-racist practice and deepens instruction and program level-expectations

 Use data to promote continuous improvement and transparency, including stakeholder survey data